 In case of an outgoing call, it’ll be set to the number being dialed out.
 In case of an incoming call, it’ll be set to the number where the call landed.

-Status of the call depending on what stage it is at.
+The status of the call depends on what stage it is at.

 Possible values: 'queued', 'ringing', 'in-progress', 'completed', 'busy', 'failed', 'no-answer', 'canceled'

 The direction of the call.
 Possible values: ‘incoming’ or ‘outbound-dial’